 You should now have a file called [car name]_livery.dds in the location you chose to save.
 Do not change the default file name as it will not work unless the file name matches the one currently in the game folder.

-Now, navigate the system to your game install location.
+Navigate the system to your game install location and find the CustomLiveries folder.
 The default location is:

 Program Files (x86) \ Steam \ steamapps \ Common \ Project Cars 2 \ Vehicles \ Textures \ CustomLiveries